oemof/DHNx/docs/optimization_models.rst

 Label systematic
 ~~~~~~~~~~~~~~~~

-In order to access the oemof-solph optimisation results, a label systematic containing of a tuple
+In order to access the oemof-solph optimisation results, a label systematic containing a tuple
 with 4 items is used.
 Please check the basic example of oemof-solph for using tuple as label
 (`oemof-solph example tuple as label <https://github.com/oemof/oemof-examples/blob/master/oemof_examples/oemof.solph/v0.4.x/basic_example/basic_example_tuple_as_label.py>`_).